MKLau/rclean-joss/rclean-joss.md

-tools that make the production of accessible code will be an important aid for improving scientific reproducibility. ``Rclean`` has been designed to take advantage of recent advances in data provenance capture techniques to create an easy to use tool for this purpose.
+tools that make the production of accessible code will be an important aid for improving scientific reproducibility. ``Rclean`` has been designed to take advantage of recent advances in data provenance capture techniques to create a minimalistic tool for this purpose.
 New users can easily install the package from the Comprehensive R Archive Network (CRAN) [@Lau2018].
 The package is open-source and welcomes contributions.
 For example, the existing framework could be extended to support new provenance capture methods, and there is tremendous potential for the use of code cleaning in the creation of more robust capsules [@Pasquier2018].
 Interested contributors can connect to the project at https://github.com/provtools/Rclean.
 The project is also tagged and curated at Zenodo (DOI: 10.5281/zenodo.1208640).